A Walk-through of Scan to BIM Process with a Real Life Project

-The B1M, construction’s leading video channel, defines Scan to BIM as The process of 3D laser scanning a physical space or site to create an accurate digital representation of it.
-This representation can then be used for designing, assessing progress or evaluating option.
+According to The B1M, one of the construction industry’s leading knowledge platforms, Scan to BIM is “the process of 3D laser scanning a physical space or site to create an accurate digital representation that can be used for design, assessment, or comparison.”

 Downloadable-PDF-Icon-for-Blog_25Oct2021